-A decentralized application (DApp) is a software that runs on multiple computers within a network.
+A decentralized application (DApp) is software that runs on multiple computers within a network.
 These applications interact to achieve specific tasks (for example, an escrow agreement).
 The backend code of a DApp runs on a decentralized peer-to-peer (P2P) network.

-To help users find and use dapps, RabbitHole will launch a platform that organizes the dapps according to their function and use.
+To help users find and use Dapps, RabbitHole will launch a platform that organizes the Dapps according to their function and use.
 The platform divides existing decentralized applications into different classes to help users understand the functions of each application.

 RabbitHole has not launched the proposal yet, but it will publish a beta version of the system so that users can familiarize themselves with it.
 RabbitHole's goal is to fight some of the deficiencies in the current cryptocurrency ecosystem.